zoxjs/website/pages/root/docs/GraphQL/GraphQL Scalars.md

 ## Date Scalar

-Date is probably the most used non-standard scalar and graphql-system comes with a built-in version that serializes Date objects as the number of milliseconds since 1 January, 1970 UTC.
+Date is probably the most used non-standard scalar and graphql-plugins comes with a built-in version that serializes Date objects as the number of milliseconds since 1 January, 1970 UTC.

 This is also a great template for creating new custom scalars.